 C Company made its way south to Cabanatuan.
 When the company entered Cabanatuan, it found the barrio filled with Japanese guns and other equipment.
 For three hours, the tank company destroyed as much of the equipment as it could before proceeding south.
 They were at San Isidro south of Cabanatuan on December 28 and 29.
 While there, the bridge over the Pampanga River was destroyed, they were able to find a crossing over the river.

 C Company was re-supplied and withdrew to Baliuag where the tanks encountered Japanese troops and ten tanks.
 It was at Baliuag that Gentry’s tanks won the first tank victory of World War II against enemy tanks.
 After this battle, C Company made its way south.
 When it entered Cabanatuan, it found the barrio filled with Japanese guns and other equipment.
 The tank company destroyed as much of the equipment as it could before proceeding south.
 On December 31, 1941, Company was sent out reconnaissance patrols north of the town of Baluiag.
 The patrols ran into Japanese patrols, which told the Americans that the Japanese were on their way.
 Knowing that the railroad bridge was the only way into the town and to cross the river, Lt.
 Gentry set up his defenses in view of the bridge and the rice patty it crossed.
 Early on the morning of the 31st, the Japanese began moving troops and across the bridge.
 The engineers came next and put down planking for tanks.
 A little before noon Japanese tanks began crossing the bridge.

 By the afternoon, the Japanese had assembled a large number of troops in a rice field on the north end of the barrio.
 One platoon of tanks under the command of 2nd Lt.
 Marshall Kennady was to the southeast of the bridge.
 Gentry’s tanks were to the south of the bridge in huts, while the third platoon commanded by Capt Harold Collins was to the south on the road leading out of Baluiag.
 2nd Lt.
 Everett Preston had been sent south to find a bridge to cross to attack the Japanese from behind.
 Major John Morley came riding in his jeep into Baluiag.
 He stopped in front of a hut and was spotted by the Japanese who had lookouts in the town’s church’s steeple.
 The guard became very excited so Morley, not wanting to give away the tanks positions, got into his jeep and drove off.
 Bill had told him that his tanks would hold their fire until he was safely out of the village.
 When Gentry felt the Morley was out of danger, he ordered his tanks to open up on the Japanese tanks at the end of the bridge.
 The tanks then came smashing through the huts’ walls and drove the Japanese in the direction of Lt.
 Marshall Kennady’s tanks.
 Kennady had been radioed and was waiting.
 Kennady’s platoon held its fire until the Japanese were in view of his platoon and then joined in the hunt.
 The Americans chased the tanks up and down the streets of the village, through buildings and under them.
 By the time Bill’s unit was ordered to disengage from the enemy, they had knocked out at least eight enemy tanks.

-During the withdrawal into the peninsula, the company crossed over the last bridge which was mined and about to be blown.
-The 192nd held its position so that the 194th Tank Battalion could leapfrog past it and then cover the 192nd’s withdraw.
+During the withdrawal into the peninsula, the battalions crossed over the last bridge which was mined and about to be blown.
+The 192nd held its position so that the 194th could leapfrog past it and then cover the 192nd’s withdraw.
 The 192nd was the last American unit to enter Bataan.
 Over the next several months, the battalion fought battle after battle with tanks that were not designed for jungle warfare.
 The tank battalions, on January 28, were given the job of protecting the beaches.
 The 192nd was assigned the coastline from Paden Point to Limay along Bataan’s east coast.
 The Japanese later admitted that the tanks guarding the beaches prevented them from attempting landings.

 In early February, the Japanese attempted to land troops behind the main battle line on Bataan on a small peninsula.
 The troops were quickly cut off and when they attempted to land reinforcements, they were landed in the wrong place.
 The fight to wipe out these two pockets became known as the Battle of the Points.
 The Japanese had been stopped, but the decision was made by Brigadier General Clinton A. Pierce that tanks were needed to support the 45th Infantry Philippine Scouts.
 He requested the tanks from the Provisional Tank Group.

-On February 2, Lt.
-John Hay’s tank platoon was ordered to Quinan Point where the Japanese had landed troops.
+On February 2, a platoon of C Company tanks was ordered to Quinan Point where the Japanese had landed troops.
 The tanks arrived about 5:15 P.M.
 He did a quick reconnaissance of the area, and after meeting with the commanding infantry officer, made the decision to drive tanks into the edge of the Japanese position and spray the area with machine-gun fire.
 The progress was slow but steady until a Japanese .37 milometer gun was spotted in front of the lead tank, and the tanks withdrew.
 It turned out that the gun had been disabled by mortar fire, but the tanks did not know this at the time.
 The decision was made to resume the attack the next morning, so 45th Infantry dug in for the night.

 Emerson’s tank went beyond the perimeter of the area cleared.
 In an attempt to stop the tanks, the Japanese planted disk-shaped land mines.
 The mines had little to no effect on most of the tanks, and they returned to their respective bases safely.

 According to other members of the battalion, the tank went beyond the area that had been deemed safe for tanks.
 Emerson’s tank hit a mine which caused it to throw a track and disabled the tank.
 Pvt.
 Robert Young, Pvt.
 Vernor Deck, Pvt.
-Sydney Rattner and Emerson were trapped inside the tank, and several attempts to rescue the crew failed.
+Sidney Rattner and Emerson were trapped inside the tank, and several attempts to rescue the crew failed.
 The next morning the tank was still sitting where it hit the mine.

 There are two stories as to what happened next.
 In the first story, the crew members, realizing that the tank could not be moved, attempted to evacuate the tank.
 As they were climbing out of the tank, the Japanese threw grenades into the tank-killing them.
 The second story is that even though their tank was disabled, the crew members refused to surrender.
 The Japanese decided to use the tank as a bunker and began digging the earth out from underneath it.
 As they dug, the Japanese began filling the tank with dirt by pouring it into the openings in the tank as they dug the dirt out from under the tank.
 The four tank crew members suffocated in the tank.

 “THE SECRETARY OF WAR DESIRES ME TO EXPRESS HIS DEEPEST REGRET THAT YOUR SON SGT EMERSON P SMITH WAS KILLED IN ACTION IN DEFENSE OF HIS COUNTRY ON TWO FEBRUARY IN PHILIPPINE ISLANDS.
 LETTER FOLLOWS